wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/notification-hubs-android-get-started.md

         hub = new NotificationHub(HubName, HubListenConnectionString, this);
         registerWithNotificationHubs();

 6. In **MainActivity.java**, add the code below for the **registerWithNotificationHubs()** method.
-This method reports success after registering with Google Cloud Messaging and the Notification Hub:
+This method reports success after registering with Google Cloud Messaging and the notification hub.

     	@SuppressWarnings("unchecked")
     	private void registerWithNotificationHubs() {